the-events-calendar/the-events-calendar-category-colors/readme.txt

 2. The Events Calendar Category Colors in action

 == Changelog ==

+= 1.4.5 =
+* load only with class TribeEvents
+* Continuity with fail message

 = 1.4.4 =
 * simplify legend CSS some more